PowerShell/DscResources/StyleGuidelines.md

 #### Correct Parameter Usage in Function and Cmdlet Calls

 Use named parameters for function and cmdlet calls rather than positional parameters.
-Named parameters help other developers who are unfamiliar with your code to better understand it.
+Named parameters make your code easier to read and understand.

 When calling a function with many long parameters, use parameter splatting.
-If splatting is used, then all the parameters should be in the splat.
+If splatting is used, all the parameters should be included in the splat.
 More help on splatting can be found in the article [About Splatting](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting).

-Make sure hashtable parameters are still properly formatted with multiple lines and the proper indentation.
+Make sure hashtable parameters are properly formatted with multiple lines and proper indentation.

 **Bad:**